Administrivia / How to Create a Works Page

 - Submit a custom title (not always necessary)

-This is only necessary if the title includes punctuation; otherwise, skip this step.
+This is only necessary if the title includes punctuation or special characters; otherwise, skip this step.
 Under the "More" dropdown of the page header, find the "WikiWord" link and click it.
 Fill out the form to add punctuation, correct capitalization, and so on.
 Once a moderator approves it, it'll automatically be applied.
 More detailed instructions for this step can be found at How to Make a Custom Title.

 - Cross Wick